Although "Twilight" is rocking the box office, zombies are still the monster du jour when it comes to the gamer set.

 It's a fine co-op experience as players must stick together and watch each other's backs to survive.
 Act like a lone wolf and moonlight in a distant room, and players will end up being victims of a Hunter zombie.

-Run into a boss creature such as a Tank or a Witch
+Run into a boss creature such as a Tank or a Witch and players will be grateful when friends rush in to save them.

 The experience is so great that it's shame that "Left 4 Dead" ends so soon.
 Players will appreciate these well-crafted levels and compelling scenarios, but the game will leave them hungry for more.